After reading this guide, you will:

 TL;DR

 For folders in the tens or hundreds of thousands, lean, memory-efficient tools win.
 IrfanView's batch dialog and a multithreaded desktop resizer both hold up at scale.
-Browser tools and heavy editors are the ones that choke.
+Browser tools and heavy editors are the ones that choke, because they upload each file or load everything into memory.

-Scale is where free GUI tools quietly fail.
-One user trying to resize a 600,000-image website archive reported that anything with a graphical interface "seemed to bomb out after a while" with memory and CPU problems, until a lean batch tool finished the job.
+Scale is where free GUI tools quietly fail, and it is the core of the batch-throughput criterion.
+One user trying to resize a 600,000-image website archive reported that anything with a graphical interface bombed out after a while with memory and CPU problems, until a lean batch tool finished the job.
 The lesson is architectural.
 Tools that stream files and use every CPU core hold up.
 Apps that load everything into memory, or ship each file to a server, do not.
-On Windows, IrfanView's batch dialog and a native multithreaded resizer are the reliable answers, and our own app was built for exactly this.
+On Windows, IrfanView's batch dialog and a native multithreaded resizer such as our own are the reliable answers at that scale, while the web tools and the heavy editors are the ones that stall.
 The step-by-step lives in our guide to resizing multiple images in Windows 11.

 600,000+